TomTilly/taco-quest/design.md

 - Koopa shell-esque item to slow down other player
 - Each player can bite the other player's tail and sever it
 - Players can pass underneath their own tail when moving perpendicular to it
+- How can we make the snake pooping a game mechanic ?
+Maybe a way for the snake to shrink ?
+- Arrow keys allow you to control a second snake on one computer